-Wabatongushi Lake is the second-largest lake in the almost 2 million acres of the Chapleau Crown Game Preserve.
+Wabatongushi Lake is the second-largest lake in the almost 2 million acres of the Chapleau Crown Game Preserve, stretching 22 miles long.

 The lake is highly diversified in its topography with excellent fishing for Walleye, Northern Pike, Whitefish, Perch and more.
 The north end of Wabatongushi is shallow with many low, swampy areas.
 This is perfect habitat for Northern Pike and hungry moose.
 The south half of the lake is much deeper, with a maximum depth of 175′ located right off Loch Island.
 The shoreline on the south end is much higher, with exposed Pre-Cambrian shield plummeting straight into the tea-stained water.

 The entire lake is just over 10,000 acres and has many long, narrow bays—many of which mirror the north end in topography.